RestComm/Restcomm-Docker/README.md

 # Restcomm Docker image

-Restcomm is a next generation Cloud Communications Platform to rapidly build voice, video, and messaging applications, using mainstream development skills.
+RestComm is a next generation Cloud Communications Platform to rapidly build voice, video, and messaging applications, using mainstream development skills.
 Created by the people at Telestax.

 Learn more at http://www.restcomm.com

-Using the Restcomm docker image you will be able to run Restcomm with the minimum effort and no pain.
+Using the RestComm docker image you will be able to run RestComm with the minimum effort and no pain.

-Restcomm binds to the ip address of the host and following ports:
+RestComm binds to the ip address of the host and following ports:

 * __http__: 8080
 * __sip/udp__: 5080